leanprover/logic_and_proof_lean3/relations_in_lean.rst

     #check (lt_of_le_of_lt : a ≤ b → b < c → a < c)
     #check (le_of_lt : a < b → a ≤ b)

-Here the declaration at the top says that ``α`` has the structure of a partial order.
+Here the declaration at the top says that ``A`` has the structure of a partial order.
 There are also properties that are specific to some domains, like the natural numbers:

 .. code-block:: lean